UBC-MDS/Group8_2022_Block4/README.md

 ## Features

-The package tweetytics is an EDA package intended to give insight about a topic on Tweeter through some functions.
+The package tweetytics is a package intended to give insight about a topic on Tweeter through some functions.
 The intention is that a user with little knowledge about data science can quickly call a function to analyze how the topics and trends are on Twitter.
 Internally, the package uses the official twitter API, stores the data as a .json and .csv file, performs data cleaning, data analysis and plotting.

 There are four main functions planned for development and they are outlined below.
 Additional functions may be added if time permits.